Environment-bot/rpi_spi_TA/notes.md

 ## Thread-local data

 Threads can store local data via an instance of the threading.local class. there needs to be created

+# creation

+- use event to kill threads from bad state
+    - use normal code break to break out from thread
+-